 Music moves people and helps cement memories.
 While you don’t want your playlist to be distracting, some music in the background really sets the mood for a great time.
 We have 9 ideas for playlists in this post to take the guess work out of music.

 Party favors aren’t a must, but they sure are fun!
-You can do something like these plaid koozies, a Friendsgiving favor bag filled with cookies, candies or another treat, or fill a mini Friendsgiving box with popcorn or another take-home goodie.
+You can do something like these Friends-themed koozies, a Friendsgiving favor bag filled with cookies, candies or another treat, or fill a mini Friendsgiving box with popcorn or another take-home goodie.

 I love setting up fun photo opportunities, so creating a special backdrop and setting out some Friendsgiving photo props could be a really fun way to capture memories of your special event!
 I love these Friendsgiving balloons and props…